Brent Gilchrist: Early life

 Gilchrist quickly took up hockey after his family moved west to Vernon, British Columbia.
 In Peewee, he and fellow future pro hockey player Jeff Finley won the BC provincial championships.
 After his 15-year-old season in Midget hockey, Gilchrist was asked to play in the playoffs for the Vernon Rockets of the BCJHL.
 The Rockets fell to the Penticton Knights and their star, Brett Hull, in seven games.

 The next season, Gilchrist made his mark as a rookie in the WHL with the Kelowna Wings.
 In 1985, after a third losing season in a row, the team relocated to Spokane, Washington, and changed its name to the Chiefs.
 Gilchrist quickly became a star in the WHL and tallied 141 goals and 290 points in just 218 games played.
 Gilchrist was selected 79th overall by the Montreal Canadiens in the 1985 NHL entry draft.

 Professional career

 Montreal

 In 1987, Gilchrist turned pro with the Sherbrooke Canadiens.
 He led the team in scoring with 28 goals, 48 assists and 76 points.
 Gilchrist was called up from the American Hockey League (AHL) to the NHL.
-In his rookie season with Montreal, Gilchrist, wearing jersey number 41, put up 24 points in 49 games and helped a powerful Canadiens team to the Stanley Cup Final against the Calgary Flames, only to lose in six games.
+In his rookie season with Montreal, Gilchrist, wearing jersey number 41, put up 24 points in 49 games and helped a powerful Canadiens team to the Stanley Cup Finals against the Calgary Flames, only to lose in six games.